AnnaTernova/AnnaTernova/README.md

 ### Contact
 If you're interested in collaborating or discussing programming, feel free to get in touch.
-Thank you for visiting my GitHub profile, and feel free to explore my projects!
+Thank you for visiting my GitHub profile, and feel free to explore my projects!<br>
-  -:love_letter:	 You can contact me at annaternova@icloud.com.
+  💌 You can contact me at annaternova@icloud.com.

 </div> <br>
 <h3>🌐 Socials</h3>